 2. Calculate the sampling fraction by dividing the sample size to the total number of the population:

-The sampling fraction result is guidance for applying systematic sampling.
+The sampling fraction (also called sampling interval) result is guidance for applying systematic sampling.
+Sampling fraction is a constant interval used to choose sample group members.
 For example, if your sampling fraction is equal to 1/5, you will need to choose one in every five cases; that is every fifth case from the sampling frame.
 In instances where calculations result in a more complicated fraction, especially for large sample sizes, you can round your population to the nearest 10 or 100.

 Let’s illustrate the application of stages above using a specific example.